·5 min read

 Because these files serve different systems with different needs, most websites benefit from implementing both.
 Your sitemap.xml helps search engines index your content for traditional search, while your llms.txt helps AI systems accurately represent your content when users ask questions about it.

 Rather than choosing between them, think of them as complementary tools that address different aspects of modern content discovery.
-As users increasingly find information through both traditional search and AI assistants, having both files helps ensure your content remains accessible through multiple pathways.
+As users increasingly find information through both traditional search and AI assistants like Claude and ChatGPT, having both files helps ensure your content remains accessible through multiple pathways.

 Share this article